Pseudo-Hermitian Dirac operator on the torus for massless fermions under the action of external fields: Final Remarks

 The solution for both constant and position-dependent Fermi velocity cases were analytically obtained.
 In case of constant Fermi velocity calculations, we have obtained a condition on the inner radius $a < 1$ and we have extended the solutions of more general Mathieu potential whose solutions are given in terms of Laguerre polynomials.
 In the next case, the position-dependent Fermi velocity function is used to obtain the solutions in terms of hypergeometric functions with a trigonometric Rosen-Morse II type potential.

 The paper not only presents important properties about the dynamics of an electron constrained to move on a torus surface under the action of external fields but also opens up new possibilities of investigation.
-The thermodynamic properties as well as electron-phonon interaction will be addressed in a future work.
+The thermodynamic properties as well as electron-phonon interaction will be addressed in a future work. \\ \\ \textbf{ DATA AVAILABILITY STATEMENT} \\ The data that support the findings of this study are available from the corresponding author upon reasonable request.